 Ol Pejeta Conservancy, Kenya

 Underneath the watchful eye of Mount Kenya, you can discover the unspoilt wilderness of Ol Pejeta Conservancy, famous for pioneering conservation projects and refuge for the last two northern white rhino remaining on the planet.

-Not only is Ol Pejeta the largest black rhino sanctuary in the whole of East Africa, it is the only place in the region where you can see chimpanzee.
-It is also home to the Big Five, a mind-blowingly rich array of African game and over 200 migrant and resident bird species.
+Not only is Ol Pejeta the largest black rhino sanctuary in the whole of East Africa, but it is also home to the Big Five, a mind-blowingly rich array of African game and over 200 migrant and resident bird species.
 The conservancy boasts one of the greatest game-to-area ratios of any reserve in Kenya in a pioneering and mutually beneficial land-management system.

 Snapshot of Ol Pejeta Conservancy

 - Largest black rhino sanctuary in East Africa & last 2 surviving northern white rhino

-- Incredibly rich diversity of wildlife including Big Five, cheetah, African wild dog, wildebeest, hyena & giraffe, plus Sweetwaters Chimpanzee Sanctuary
+- Incredibly rich diversity of wildlife including Big Five, cheetah, African wild dog, wildebeest, hyena & giraffe

 - Innovative conservation techniques protect world’s most vulnerable wildlife species